What is the Float of a Stock? Find, Calculate & Trade Float.

 What is Float in Stocks?
 Is Float Important?
 How Can Short Float Affect Stock Prices?

-A stock’s float is different from the market capitalization and the outstanding shares.
+A stock’s float differs from the market capitalization and the outstanding shares.
 The outstanding shares comprise all the stock a company issues.
 Outstanding shares are both in and out of the market.
 The float is part of the outstanding shares.
 Confusingly, a company’s balance sheet can list the outstanding shares as “capital stock.”

 Market capitalization is the value of a company’s outstanding shares.
 Market capitalization does not determine a company’s value.
 A corporation’s assets can exceed the market capitalization.
 Similarly, the market cap can exceed the company’s value.